cultureandempire/cultureandempire.github.io/README.md

 It seems to me, observing this closely for more than a decade, that our governments are indeed working overtime to remove bricks in the freedom pillar.
 The process is slow, careful, and international.
 I think I've got a good explanation as to why they feel they have to do this, as told in my story at the start of the chapter, and I think that by now, the mechanisms are becoming clear to many other people too.
 A significant part of the process is to convince people that everything is normal.
 This plays on our desire to be relaxed and calm about things.
 When a person in authority tells us, "It's all OK," we want to believe them.
 When he's an out-and-out psychopath, it's even harder to resist that sincere smile and firm handshake.

 In 2003, the US invaded Iraq, again, and [between January 3 and April 12](https://en.wikipedia.org/wiki/Protests_against_the_Iraq_War), 2003, 36 million people across the globe took part in almost 3,000 anti-war protests.
 In the US, however, the country actually sending soldiers to kill and be killed, protests were muted and small by comparison.
 This was, perhaps, at the height of power of the US propaganda machine personified by Fox News.
-That TV station has gotten quieter since Obama's second term, when it bet so publicly on the wrong psychopath.
+That TV station has gotten quieter since Barack Obama's second term, when it bet so publicly on the wrong psychopath.
 However, that doesn't mean the propaganda went away.
 Instead it went underground, spread wider, and infiltrated our new digital media.

 I don't know how many government employees and contractors have fake accounts on sites like Reddit so they can try to influence what stories get reported, and how people respond to them.
 The sock puppets are there, that's a certainty, and it's something I'll return to later in this chapter.
 For now, let's examine how the classic propaganda media operated.
 These patterns seem to repeat fairly often, so I expect we'll see them come back in new clothes over and over: